giciq/MERN_Food_Ordering_Website_with_Docker_Compose/README.md

 Project utilizes Express.js for backend, React for frontend and MongoDB Atlas to deliver a website for restaurant clients.
-It is a following, modified tutorial: https://www.youtube.com/watch?v=DBMPXJJfQEA&t=27347s
+It is a following tutorial with adjustments: https://www.youtube.com/watch?v=DBMPXJJfQEA&t=27347s